 What can you do if you have asserted your rights and your employer has not acted?
 In this case, it is time to file a more formal complaint.
 Filing a formal complaint notifies others that disability discrimination has occurred.
 It also gives your employer a chance to correct the issue.

 Be sure to file your internal complaint with human resources or higher management.
 This gives them legal notice of your disability discrimination claim.

 If you need to file a future disability discrimination lawsuit, your complaint and your employer’s response will be important evidence.
 Their lack of response could also expose your employer to punitive damages.

 What can you do if your employer fails to address your complaint?
 Your next step would be to file a charge of discrimination with the Equal Employment Opportunity Commission (EEOC).
 In California, employees can also file a complaint with the California Department of Fair Employment and Housing (DFEH).

 There are time limits for filing this claim.
 To preserve your claim in California, you must file with the DFEH within one year of the date of discrimination.
 To preserve your claim under federal law, you must file within 300 days.

-Hire a Disability Discrimination Lawyer
+Hire a San Diego Discrimination Lawyer